daverix/slingerORM/README.md

 Writing that becomes tedious when having over hundred fields in your database table that you want to have mapped.
 SlingerORM solves this problem by looking at annotations for your class that represents your database table and generates the code for you!
-The bare minimum you can annotate is this:

-    @DatabaseEntity
-    public class ExampleEntity {
-      @PrimaryKey
-      public String Id;
-      public String Name;
-    }

-SlingerORM will first look after getters and setters that match the fields, if it can't find any it will try to access the fields directly.
-If you have the fields private with a name that doesn't match the setter or getter you can annotate the methods to tell SlingerORM which fields are used.
-You can also change the name of the field in the database table by annotating the field with "@FieldName":

-    @DatabaseEntity
-    public class ExampleEntity {
-      @PrimaryKey @FieldName("_id")
-      private String mId;

-      @FieldName("name")
-      private String mName;

-      @SetField("mId")
-      public void setId(String id) {
-        mId = id;
-      }

-      @GetField("mId")
-      public String getId() {
-        return mId;
-      }

-      @SetField("mName")
-      public void setName(String name) {
-        mName = name;
-      }

-      @GetField("mName")
-      public void getName() {
-        return mName;
-      }
-    }

-SlingerORM generates the code using two annotation processors.
+SlingerORM generates code using two annotation processors.
 The first generates a mapper class that you can use to map the tedious part in the example above:

     private Mapper<ExampleEntity> mapper;